ava-labs/subnet-evm/x/warp/README.md

 Since the Primary Network has the largest possible number of validators for any Subnet on Avalanche, it would also be the most expensive Subnet to receive and verify Avalanche Warp Messages from as it reaching a threshold of stake on the primary network would require many signatures.
 Luckily, we can do something much smarter.

 When a Subnet receives a message from a blockchain on the Primary Network, we use the validator set of the receiving Subnet instead of the entire network when validating the message.
-This means that the C-Chain sending a message can be the exact same as Subnet to Subnet communciation.
+This means that the C-Chain sending a message can be the exact same as Subnet to Subnet communication.

 However, when Subnet B receives a message from the C-Chain, it changes the semantics to the following: